bquast/Gender-Child-Growth/CodeBook.md

 After having downloaded the above mentioned zip files, place them in the project directory (i.e. the same folder as this file is in, Gender-Child-Growth).
 All three zip files contain a folder called **stata12** these should be placed directly in **this** folder, do **not** create a new folder with the same name as the zip file.
 Note, since the folders have the same names, a warning about merging will appear, since the containing files are named differently this will not be a problem, thus accept to merge the folders.

-We now have a folder **stata12** directly in our working directory (i.e. the folder called Gender-Child-Growth) which contains the following files:
+We now have a folder **stata12** directly in our working directory (i.e. the folder called Gender-Child-Growth) which contains all the source files.

+We can check the contents of this folder using the R command:

+    list.files('stata12')

+It should look like this:

     [1] "Admin_W1_Anon_V5.2.dta"
     [2] "Admin_W2_Anon_V2.2.dta"